 The Living Urn offers over 20 unique and beautiful tree options for most areas of the U.S. (identified by your zip code).
 They have arborists on-staff who have identified trees that grow and thrive where they will be planted.
 All urns come with a 2-4’ tree of choice, and not seeds.

-We reached out to Mark Brewer, company President, and asked him why they include young trees with The Living Urn and not seeds, “It can be a challenge to grow a seed into a tree.
+We reached out to Mark Brewer, company President, and asked him why they include young trees with The Living Urn bio urn and not seeds, “It can be a challenge to grow a seed into a tree.
 We developed The Living Urn with this in mind and it’s the only bio urn available that’s designed to be used with young trees.
 In addition, we’ve partnered with award winning nurseries throughout the U.S. who supply only the best trees and who stand behind the trees they send families.
 We feel that is critical – especially since the tree is a beautiful reminder and a true memorial of a family member, friend, parent, or child.
-We stand behind our product and our proud to have become the leading choice of funeral homes throughout the U.S.”
+We stand behind our biodegradable urns and other products and our proud to have become the leading choice of funeral homes throughout the U.S.”